Code:

 Results

-The four research lines of the project produced information on cultivation practices, such as planting density, leaf removal and leaf stacking and the use of fungicides and their effect on the epidemiology of Black Sigatoka, disease control and productivity of banana plantations.
+The four research lines of the project produced information on cultivation practices, such as planting density, leaf removal and leaf stacking and the use of fungicides and their effect on the epidemiology of black Sigatoka, disease control and productivity of banana plantations.
 Information was also generated on the in vitro cultivation of Mycosphaerella fijiensis and the determination of its sensitivity to fungicides.
 In addition, the three training activities developed by the project broadened the participants' technical and scientific bases on banana cultivation and black Sigatoka.

 Beneficiaries

-The direct beneficiaries were research and extension institutions in the participating countries that increased their knowledge of Black Sigatoka epidemiology and methods of control of the disease.
+The direct beneficiaries were research and extension institutions in the participating countries that increased their knowledge of black Sigatoka epidemiology and methods of control of the disease.
 The project also provided the opportunity for the participation and training of university level students (Bachelor and Master).
 A total of 13 students joined the different research projects as thesis students and collaborated in the implementation of the activities, acquiring new skills that will later serve to technically support the banana producers, who will be the final beneficiaries of the project.

 Sustainable Development Goals